-A Singleton can be initialized lazily or asynchronously and loaded automatically by the .NET Framework CLR (common language runtime) when the program or namespace containing the class is loaded.
-While a static class is generally initialized when it is first loaded and it will lead to potential class loader issues.
+Furthermore, a Singleton can be initialized lazily or asynchronously and can be loaded automatically by the .NET Framework's CLR (common language runtime) upon the loading of the program or namespace that encompasses the class.
+Conversely, a static class is typically initialized during its initial loading, potentially giving rise to class loader issues.

 - Singleton Objects stored on heap while static class stored in stack.

 - Singleton Objects can have constructor while Static Class cannot.